-It’s important to find them a nice place to spend those two thirds of their life asleep, but which cat bed is the right one for your cat?
-There are so many products available, it’s difficult to focus on just one that seems best.
+It’s important to find them a nice place to spend those two-thirds of their life asleep, but which cat bed is the right one for your cat?
+There are so many products available, that it’s difficult to focus on just one that seems best.

 The 7 Best Modern Cat Beds

 1. Hepper Nest Modern Cat Bed– Best Overall

 The Hepper Nest is the all-around best cat bed out there.
 Why is this?
 It checks all the right boxes: it’s easy to clean, move around, no set-up is required, and it’s a simple and non-offensive design.
 Additionally, it is the most versatile style of bed to accommodate all types of cats.
 Many cats love to sit in the bowl-shaped bed, either by themselves or with a furry friend.

 This bed is easy for senior cats to get in and out of as it sits on the ground.
 Cats who especially love tight squeezes are most likely to adore sitting in this nest for hours.
 Does your cat like to stretch out or curl up in her sleep?
 With this bed, it doesn’t matter; it can accommodate stretching or curling cats, but it’s likely best suited for curlers.
 When your cat is in the nest and you need the spot he is in, the bed is easily moved without disturbing Sleeping Beauty.

 Critics of this product line say that it’s too expensive and that there’s nothing remarkable about it to make it as expensive as it is.
 However, many happy cats and cat parents say that it’s worth it.